robrich/kubernetes-hands-on-workshop/06-Hello-Kubernetes/start/README.md

      - name: hellonode
    ```

-   The first `-` creates a new entry in the containers array.
+   The first `-` creates a new entry in the containers array and begins the object that describes this container.
 We then name the container `hellonode`.

 7. Let's add the image Kubernetes should pull from docker hub:

    ```
        image: hellonode:0.1
    ```

+   We don't start this line with a dash because it's part of the object definition that defines this pod.
+(Yeah, yaml is weird.)

    Good thing we built this image previously.
 Kubernetes won't need to pull it because it already exists.